Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 *****

 ..
 Note::
-  "Flavor prefix" generally refers to either a character's second highest rank path or their second oldest path, and may be applied as a prefix to their primary path title purely for flavor if desired.
+  "Prefix" generally refers to either a character's second highest rank path or their second oldest path, and may be applied as a prefix to their primary path title purely for flavor if desired.

 --------